 European Free Improvisation Pages

 Begun in January 1995, EFIP was intended to be a comprehensive information resource for all aspects of the type of music known as European free improvisation.
-From January 2007 it is being updated approximately every two months (for rationale, please see bottom of this page).
+It is updated approximately every two months.

 Every effort has been made to check the information on this site as far as possible; in most cases the information has been sourced from the musicians themselves.